Help families benefit fully from their child's PSAT/NMSQT results

 - Take a personality test

-All students need to sign up for My College QuickStart is the access code on their score report.
+The only thing students need to sign up for My College QuickStart is the access code on their score report.

 To guarantee that parents see the score report and can discuss it with their children, some schools mail parents a copy, along with a letter of explanation.
 If parents have questions about the test results, they can bring their copy when they meet with you or a teacher.
 Other materials for parents include: